Delve.ai

 How to create personas for email marketing campaigns

 Once you are done collecting data, it is time to move on to the actual process of creating personas for email marketing.
+You can use an online persona generator or a buyer persona template to make the process easier.

 The amount of data collected is bound to be a little scary.